The producers started off Season 20 by moving the Race in a new direction. Whereas Season 19

 - Malaproper: In Africa, Rachel kept saying "banboons" instead of "baboons."

-- The Masochism Tango: Especially jarring, after they had been fighting all season, when Rachel broke down at the Finish Line crying over how much she loved him.
+- The Masochism Tango: Especially jarring, after they had been fighting all season, when Rachel broke down at the Finish Line crying over how much she loved him.note

 - No Sense of Direction: Their inability to find the right castle in Bavaria led to them falling out of 2nd, and their only leg all season where they weren't one of the first two teams to hit the matnote .

 - One Steve Limit: Averted with Dave Gregg and Rachel Reilly.
-Maybe the most annoying instance of this in the series, as both Rachel's made the Final 3, making it hard for reviewers and recappers to distinguish the two from each other.
+Maybe the most annoying instance of this in the series, as both Rachel's made the Final 3, forcing reviewers and recappers to distinguish the two from each other.

 - Precision F-Strike: In the penultimate leg, after having Dave give her orders all season, he started yelling at her for unzipping his bag.
 She snapped and started yelling back at him.

 - Read the Freaking Manual: Rachel made fun of Dave for his tendency to ignore instructions during the bike tire repair Detour.

 - Right before using the Express Pass in leg 3, Dave said it was a huge advantage, in that using it guarantees you 1st place... except none of the previous three teams had gotten first place after using it, and, prior to Season 23, the only team who won a leg using it did not care about winning the Race at that point, only that leg, as one team member had torn his Achilles tendon.
 Though many thought it would become a "free 1st place coupon" when it first premiered, it had become a way for a team to save their butts when they were struggling.